Rumpus Magazine: ControversiesRumpus was sued for libel in 1997 by a local New Haven landlord and ultimately settled the case.

 In spring 2001, Rumpus closely followed First Daughter and Yale student Barbara Bush.
 One article, cited by the Washington Post and other publications around the globe, detailed an incident where Bush and her friends escaped from the assigned Secret Service detail by stranding them at a tollbooth.
 (Bush was on her way to see a wrestling match at Madison Square Garden.)
 Barbara's driver had an E-ZPass and the Secret Service did not, which put the Secret Service agents in a position where they had to race at a high speed to catch up with the First Daughter.
 The Barbara article received attention at the highest levels in the Secret Service and the White House, prompting the Yale administration to request that Rumpus pull the issue from their website for security concerns.Wired, April 21, 2001.

 In April 2006, Rumpus was accused of insensitivity by the Asian American Students Association (AASA) and other cultural organizations on campus when the magazine published two articles about racial stereotyping.
 Rumpus claimed that the articles were intended to ridicule racial stereotyping, not endorse the practice.
 AASA requested that both Rumpus and the Yale Herald (accused of the same insensitivity) be defunded by the Yale College administration.
 This request was not granted.

 In September 2018, Rumpus retracted their annual First-Year issue after backlash against jokes the issue made about sexual assault.
 The publication apologized, and twelve staffers left their positions.

+The following year, Rumpus returned to campus and is currently still publishing articles.